pkoehlers/maploader/README.md

 # Technical Details
 As mentioned this is only tested with the Dreame L10 Pro but other Dreame robots should work just fine.
-Currently these files/direcotries are considered "map files":
+Currently, these files/directories are considered "map files":

 * ```/data/ri```
 * ```/data/map```